carlssonnp/test-another-remote-/simulations/team/README.md

 * Tong Lu, Lead Data Scientist, oversees all the Data Science teams.

 * **Data Science R&D** - Fei Ye, lead (CHI) + Eddie Herman (CHI) + Matt Meng (LA).
 This team focuses on cutting-edge statistics work to improve model performance, such as trying out new classifiers.
-A lot of their work to date has focused on the cash flow model.

 * **Data Science, Core Business** - Yuchen Yang, lead (CHI) and David Nguyen, lead (LA).
 This team does the core work needed to get models out.
-These models include the 48 models discussed previously, across all the products, geographies, and business areas.
+These models include the 48+ models discussed previously, across all the products, geographies, and business areas.

 ## Data Engineering Teams